microsoft/todo-app-java-on-azure/README.md

 mvn package
 ```

-## Run it locally - OPTIONAL STEP
+## Run it locally (optional)

-Deploy the todo list app to local Tomcat.
+Deploy the todo list app to your local Tomcat.
 You must start
 a local instance of Tomcat.

 ```bash